tomoss18/terraform-05312023/README.md

 # terraform-05312023

-Practicing terraform/ creating pub subnets and private subnets with vpc and igw
+# Description Practicing terraform, creating pub subnets and private subnets with vpc and igw